 The new tax was expected to raise 1.5 billion euros ($2.15 billion) next year and the court's decision will put added pressure on the budget deficit, already forecast to come in at a high 8.5 percent of gross domestic product in 2010.

 Ministers promised to present a revised text on Jan.
 20 but it could take weeks more to get the law back through parliament and badly needed cash flowing into state coffers.

 The government is going to persevere.
 It is a tough fight, but a worthwhile one, government spokesman Luc Chatel told LCI television.
 France has to remain in the forefront of the battle to protect the environment, he added.

 The carbon tax was promoted by Sarkozy as a cornerstone of his fiscal and environmental policy.
-It was set to come into effect on January 1, by imposing a levy on oil, gas and coal use amounting to 17 euros per ton of carbon dioxide emissions.
+It was set to come into effect on Jan.
+1, by imposing a levy on oil, gas and coal use amounting to 17 euros per tonne of carbon dioxide emissions.